temporalio/documentation/docs/application-development-guide.md

 ### Develop Workflows

-Workflows are the fundamental unit of a Temporal Application, and it all starts with the development of a [Workflow Definition](/docs/workflows/#workflow-definitions).
+Workflows are the fundamental unit of a Temporal Application, and it all starts with the development of a [Workflow Definition](/workflows/#workflow-definitions).

 <Tabs
 defaultValue="go"
 groupId="site-lang"
-values={[{label: 'Go', value: 'go'},{label: 'Java', value: 'java'},{label: 'PHP', value: 'php'},{label: 'Typescript', value: 'typescript'},]}>
+values={[{label: 'Go', value: 'go'},{label: 'Java', value: 'java'},{label: 'PHP', value: 'php'},{label: 'TypeScript', value: 'typescript'},]}>

 <TabItem value="go">

-In the Temporal Go SDK programming model, a [Workflow Definition](/docs/workflows/#workflow-definitions) is an exportable function.
+In the Temporal Go SDK programming model, a [Workflow Definition](/workflows/#workflow-definitions) is an exportable function.

 ```go
 func YourWorkflowDefinition(ctx workflow.Context) error {